 This recipe for buffalo cauliflower bites is crispy cauliflower florets baked to perfection and coated in spicy buffalo sauce.
-Serve these cauliflower wings with ranch dip for the ultimate party snack!
+Serve these cauliflower buffalo wings with ranch dip for the ultimate party snack!

-I love anything smothered in buffalo sauce, whether it’s chicken nuggets, crispy shrimp, or this delectable buffalo cauliflower.
+I love anything smothered in buffalo sauce, whether it’s buffalo chicken nuggets, crispy buffalo shrimp, or this delectable buffalo cauliflower.
 It’s a unique and unexpected appetizer that’s baked instead of fried, yet still packed with plenty of flavor.

 Buffalo cauliflower bites served with ranch and celery.